How to use your bathroom scale as a fuel gauge

 He was general surgeon to the President of the United States, who would control his weight by simply not eating until he returned to his goal weight.
 I initially thought this was an unhealthy approach until I read up a more about intermittent fasting.

 Rather than simply not eating until she achieved her goal weight, Rebecca’s system involved not eating on days when her weight in the morning was above her target weight.
-Her only exception was to be special occasions and celebrations.
+Her only exception was on special occasions and celebrations.

-This chart shows that she needed to fast for about one day in three through the year to lose nearly a quarter of her body weight over the year!
+This chart shows that she needed to fast for about one day in three throughout the year to lose nearly a quarter of her body weight over the year!

 I reached my highest lifetime weight in February 2009, when I weighed in at 158 pounds, with a body fat percentage of 43.7%.
 This is my scale weight chart for this past almost eight years since I started eating low carb high fat (LCHF) and nutritional ketosis.

 Each time I lost weight and stopped tracking and weighing myself, I gradually put most of the weight back on again.
 As you can see by the chart, this happened several times, and the last few times it happened, my weight was going up a little higher each time.

 On January 1, 2016, I developed and started using my Protocol.
 Since starting the Protocol, I took two breaks, once in May 2016 when my husband had a heart attack and I was too concerned with his health to care about my own, but I got back on the Protocol within a couple of weeks and started seeing success again.

 The next time I took a break was in July 2016, when I had to eat high carb and not fast for a week in preparation for some metabolic testing.
 As soon as the testing was over, I was back on the Protocol and started losing again.
 I have been going strong ever since, with small gains here and there brought on by restaurant meals and Thanksgiving.